FIRST-Tech-Challenge/ftcdocs/docs/source/tech_tips/tech-tips.rst

    From this we can see that the Peak Power is found at the intersection of 1/2 Stall Torque and 1/2 Speed.
-Even though a servo is used different than a generic motor, this approximation is still good for calculating the maximum servo mechanical power.
-Simplified, we can therefore use this formula for approximating the maximum mechanical power for a servo:
+Even though a servo is used different than a generic motor, this approximation is still good for calculating the maximum mechanical power of a servo.
+Simplified, we can use this formula:

    - *Servo Max Mechanical Power(W) = 0.25 x stall torque(N-m) x no-load speed(rad/s)*